webmae/jekyll-now/_posts/2022-05-07-BeyondTellerrand2022.md

 ### Tim Kadlec - The Big Picture: how to have a more performant code

+_No video on youtube so far, maybe later.
+Will update if available._

 ![LCP and images checklist presented by Tim Kadlec]({{ site.baseurl }}/images/btconf2022/monday-tim3.JPG)

+Tim has dedicated his talk to improving performance when a website needs to display a large image.
+It sounds trivial but his demonstration was very technical and proved once again that code can be considered as a work of art if one masters its subject well.

+Such a shame that the video is missing because my dev friends would have appreciated this one.

 ### Cabeza Patata - The Positives of Saying No: Inspiring talk about life
 [![Thumbnail you can click on to launch the video of the conf of Cabeza Patata on Youtube]({{ site.baseurl }}/images/btconf2022/cabezapatata-youtube.jpg)](https://www.youtube.com/watch?v=H-_-7kvM4aA)